thriveweb/deking-new/content/posts/2018-10-25-deck-and-patio-cover-designs.md

 * Pool houses – gazebos
 * Extensions and additions

-Remember, the best deck and patio cover design is the one that’s ideal for <em>you</em>.
+Remember, the best deck and patio cover design is the one that’s ideal for you.

 ## Contact David at DeKing Decks